zuplo/docs/docs/articles/hooks.md

 ## Hook: OnResponseSendingFinal

-The `OnResponseSendingFinal` hook on `ZuploContext` fires immediately after the response is sent to the client.
+The `OnResponseSendingFinal` hook on `ZuploContext` fires immediately before the response is sent to the client.
 The `Response` in this hook is immutable and the body has been used.
 This hook is useful for custom performing various tasks like logging or analytics.